rombrew/phobia/doc/InputAnalogKnob.md

 	(pmc) reg ap.knob_range_LST0 <V>
 	(pmc) reg ap.knob_range_LST1 <V>

-Now enable motor startup control.
+Now enable machine startup control.
 Each time when `ANG` signal is in range the startup is requested.

 	(pmc) reg ap.knob_STARTUP 1

-Now you are ready to enable the analog input interface.
+Now you are ready to enable the analog knob interface.

 	(pmc) reg ap.knob_ENABLED 1

 # Timeout shutdown

-To stop the control we check if motor is run or setpoint is high.
-If setpoint is out of input range and motor does not make full turns for `ap.idle_TIME` seconds the shutdown is requested.
+To stop the control we check if machine is run or setpoint is high.
+If setpoint is out of input range and machine does not make full turns for `ap.idle_timeout` seconds the shutdown is requested.

+	(pmc) reg ap.idle_timeout <s>

+# Disarm reset

+To ensure a safe startup it is required to hold low `ANG` signal for `ap.disarm_timeout` seconds until disarmed state was reset.

-	(pmc) reg ap.idle_TIME <s>
+	(pmc) reg ap.disarm_timeout <s>